 LAS VEGAS – Netgear founder and CEO Patrick Lo spelled out his company’s plan to create the “smart home” during his company’s International CES press event.

-Netgear’s mission for the next ten to 15 years is to have everything in a home that is powered by electricity connect to the Internet, said Lo.
+Netgear’s mission for the next 10 to 15 years is to have everything in a home that is powered by electricity connected to the Internet, said Lo.

-Lo pointed out that the Smart Home concept has just begun with about $1.5 billion worth of product selling worldwide in 2012, but he expects this figure to more than double to $3.6 billion by 2015.
-The Smart Home will consist will include everything from home automation and control to home security, he said.
-If this figure is reached it could equate to 30 percent of homes in this country having some Smart devices installed, Lo said.
+Lo pointed out that the smart-home concept has just begun for Netgear.
+With about $1.5 billion worth of product selling worldwide in 2012, he expects this figure to more than double to $3.6 billion by 2015.
+The smart home will include everything from home automation and control to home security, he said.
+If this figure is reached, it could equate to 30 percent of homes in this country having some smart devices installed, Lo said.

-To make it immediately accessible to the average consumer Netgear will focus on delivering products that can be installed as a do-it-yourself project and not requiring specialized help.
+To make it immediately accessible to the average consumer, Netgear will focus on delivering products that can be installed as a do-it-yourself project and not requiring specialized help.

-The first Netgear Smart Home device to come to market is the VueZone Night Vision camera.
+The first Netgear smart-home device to come to market is the VueZone night-vision camera.
 This is an addition to the company’s VueZone line, which is now on the market.
-These are very small, wireless, battery powered cameras that quickly connect t a home network and whose content can be viewed from any web connected computer or mobile device.
+These are very small, wireless, battery-powered cameras that quickly connect to a home network and whose content can be viewed from any web-connected computer or mobile device.

-The cameras are motion sensitive and can take video or snapshots and the content is stored in the cloud.
-The night vision capability is done via an included infrared lamp.
+The cameras are motion sensitive and can take video or snapshots; the content is stored in the Cloud.
+The night-vision capability is done via an included IR lamp.

 It just started shipping at $129.